-Thrift furniture is my LOVE language!
-It can can be hard to find the perfect piece when you’re on a budget, but this one was… $5!
+Thrift furniture makeovers are my LOVE language!
+It can be hard to find the perfect piece when you’re on a budget, but this one was… $5!
 Read on…

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.